-This Fund invests directly or indirectly in fixed-income securities, including lower-rated debt securities, which subjects the Fund to market risk.
-The Fund is also subject to company risk, credit risk, interest rate risk and prepayment risk.
+This Fund invests directly or indirectly in equities, fixed-income securities, commodities and currencies, which subjects the Fund to market risk.
+This combination subjects the Fund to a variety of risks, including company risk, credit risk, interest rate risk, prepayment risk, currency risk and commodity risk.
 Since the Fund invests outside of Canada, it is subject to foreign markets risk and foreign currency risk.
 The Fund uses derivatives extensively for hedging and non-hedging purposes, which subjects the Fund to derivatives risk and leverage risk.
 These and other risks are described starting on page 1.
 The following table shows which risks apply to this Fund: